LilianBoulard/prompt-forge/README.md

 candidates = ["on a plaza"]
 ```

-Running the script with this command: `python sd-prompt-gen.py config.toml --mode exhaustive` will return these prompts:
+Running the script with in mode `Exhaustive` will return these prompts:

 ```
 dancing folks, on a plaza